 Designed for working software engineers, the program is fast-paced and academically rigorous.
 Applicants should be able to demonstrate mastery of mathematical and programming prerequisites.
 The program takes an average of one to two years to complete.

-Colorado State University’s online MS in computer science provides in-depth instruction on artificial intelligence and machine learning, teaching students how optimal system analysis and design can solve complex, organization-wide issues.
-The curriculum addresses the latest deep-learning libraries and technologies, and how they can be applied in a variety of industries.
-Additionally, this program focuses on parallel computing, software engineering, database systems, networking and security, and other fundamentals of the discipline.
-The program consists of 35 credits.
+Colorado State University’s online MS in artificial intelligence and machine learning teaches students how optimal system analysis and design can solve complex, organization-wide issues.
+The curriculum addresses the latest deep-learning libraries and technologies and how they can be applied in various industries.

 Coursera is an online learning platform co-founded by AI revolutionary and Stanford professor Andrew Ng.

-As a repository of Massive Online Open Courses (MOOCs), Coursera has one of the largest offerings of DIY skill-building options for artificial intelligence.
-Each course is sponsored by either a university or corporation, and students can choose between highly targeted classes like those offered by Google Cloud, or generalized overviews of AI from IBM.
+As a repository of Massive Online Open Courses (MOOCs), Coursera has one of the most extensive DIY skill-building options for artificial intelligence.
+Each course is sponsored by either a university or a corporation.
+As a result, students can choose between highly targeted classes like those offered by Google Cloud or generalized overviews of AI from IBM.

 They can also mix and match: course packages range from individual classes to professional certificates to specialization tracks and full-on degrees.